 In some cases the HX will fail if they have been overheated caused by improper flow, air lock, or mineral build up inside the HX tubes.

 I have had good luck with that style HX in various brands of boilers. proper installation and routine inspection makes a difference.

 You might tryepoxy to fix the leak until you come up with a solution.
-I see for sale in hardware stores specifically for fixing water leaks and from what I've seen from weekend warriors (homeowners), it works.I'm often wrong, but never in doubt.
+I see for sale in hardware stores specifically for fixing water leaks and from what I've seen from weekend warriors (homeowners), it works.Often wrong, never in doubt.

 epoxy, and questionsYes, I thought of using "JB Weld steel reinforced epoxy" (rated to 550F) as a temporary measure.
 But unlike other homeowners' leaks, in this case I am putting the epoxy over a flame, and epoxy doesn't conduct heat too well and so will get hot (although steel-filled epoxy should be slightly better).
 Will it be OK?